tanker327/WebRobber/README.md

 All the results of grabbing will be return in a object as result (Please see [example](#example) at top for detail).

-There is special value in result object : __ _url __.
+There is special value in result object : _url.
 It keeps the url used for grabbing.

 ## Test